ethereum-optimism/optimism/specs/withdrawals.md

    [polygon-dbl-spend]: https://gerhard-wagner.medium.com/double-spending-bug-in-polygons-plasma-bridge-2e0954ccadf1

-1. For each withdrawal initiated on L2 (ie. with a unique `nonce`), the following properties must hold:
+1. For each withdrawal initiated on L2 (i.e. with a unique `messageNonce()`), the following properties must hold:
    1. It should only be possible to prove the withdrawal once, unless the outputRoot for the withdrawal has changed.
    1. It should only be possible to finalize the withdrawal once.